daniel-dihardja/ai-doc-generator/output/documentation.md

 ## 1. Component Overview

-The Button component is like the Swiss Army knife of UI elements—it's versatile, reliable, and always there when you need it.
-Need a clickable element to kick off actions like submitting forms, starting processes, or navigating through pages?
-Button's got your back!
+The Button component is like a trusty sidekick in your UI arsenal, always ready to take action with a click of a mouse.
+It comes in all shapes and sizes, allowing you to customize its appearance and behavior to suit your needs.

-- **When to use**: Use the Button component when you need a trusty sidekick for triggering actions in your app.
+- **When to use**: Use the Button component when you need a clickable element to trigger actions like submitting forms, starting processes, or navigating through pages.

 ---